Nivola/beecell/README.md

 # beecell
 __beecell__ is a project that contains various python 2 utility modules.
 Utility are useful to manage password, connect to a sql db and manage a remote ssh connection.

 Here a more specific description of packages and modules.

 Utility file that include variuos function:
 - __simple.py__: general function for password encryption and decryption, dictionary utility, print data etc.
 - __remote.py__: varius class create remote client, run ssh command, run tcp command, make http request, install software in a remote portal

 Utility package:
 - __paramiko_shell__: Python implementation of SSHv2.
 This package run and interactive shell and offers utility to handle it
 - __networkx__: utility for handle  network
 - __db__: database manager for mysql, postgress and redis
 - __auth__: authentication manager based on database and on ldap
 - __logger__: logging helper
-- __cement_cmd__: cement 2 (https://pypi.org/project/cement/2.2.2/) extensions

 ## Prerequisites
-Fundamental requirements is python 2.7.
+Fundamental requirements is python 3.5>.

 First of all you have to install some package: